 The grand jury proceedings are unique in that the defendant is not granted the opportunity to testify.
 In addition, the defendant’s attorney is not permitted to attend, however he/she is provided access to a transcript of the grand jury proceedings.
 A grand jury can convene even if the accused is not yet arrested.
 In such a situation, if an indictment is handed down, the court will issue a warrant for the defendant’s arrest.

-Our aggressive Orange County Criminal Defense Attorneys at Wallin & Klarich have over 30 years of experience handling criminal felony cases.
+Our aggressive California Criminal Defense Attorneys at Wallin & Klarich have over 40 years of experience handling criminal felony cases.
 Our skilled, professional litigators can help you through every stage of the criminal process, particularly the minute details associated with felony charges.
-Please call our offices at 1-888-749-0034 or submit the form at the top of this page for more information.
+Please call our offices at (877) 4-NO-JAIL or (877) 466-5245 or submit the form at the top of this page for more information.